 Why we chose it

-We can create a connected network of safe, attractive cycleways in our first priority area within 6 years (while still making progress in our other two priority investment areas).
-Once an area is finished, we can target other less expensive supporting activities in the area to help get more people riding bikes, things like bike parking, cycle training, promotional activities and educational activities.
+We can create a connected network of safe, attractive cycleways in our first three priority areas within 11 years.
+Once an area is finished, we can target other less expensive supporting activities in these areas to help get more people riding bikes, things like bike parking, cycle training, promotional activities and educational activities.

 The shorter implementation timeframes allow us to fully assess how successful our investment has been within a relatively short timeframe.
-With the other two options it could be 15 to 30 years before we have a connected network in any one area.
+With the other two options it could be 20 years or more before we have a connected network in any one area.